• Loading stock data...

 Complex Task

 A big part of Nike’s challenge is that it doesn’t have just one pressing issue to resolve, but many, all at once.
-The company is simultaneously trying to refine and upgrade its product line while dealing with different sales patterns across various parts of the world, pursuing an enhanced relationship with its wholesale suppliers and retail outlets, and grappling with macroeconomic forces—many of which are entirely out of their control.
+The company is simultaneously trying to refine and upgrade its product line while dealing with different sales patterns across various parts of the world, pursuing an enhanced relationship with its wholesale suppliers and retail outlets, and grappling with macroeconomic forces—many of which are entirely out of its control.

 “We continue to believe Nike is making the right moves by cleaning up inventory, rebalancing the product portfolio by increasing newness and reducing the focus on classic franchises, and strengthening relationships with wholesale partners,” wrote Telsey Advisory Group in a research note.
 The firm maintained a “market perform” rating for Nike, but slightly lowered a 12-month outlook for the stock from $75 to $72 per share.